pereznetworks/A-Course-Rating-API/README.md

 ## TD-Project11: Build a Course Rating API With Express:

+this is Project 11, part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 11

 # for beginners who do not know how to work-around module dependencies....
   - as of 11/26
     - I recommend only using Nodemon with modification